arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 ## Hardware & Circuit Assembly

-Begin by connecting the Nano 33 IoT board to the Nano Screw Terminal Shield.
+Begin by connecting the Nano 33 IoT board to the Nano Screw Terminal Adapter.
 Then connect the relay, the pump, the button, and most importantly the power cable to power the entire system.
-The screw terminals on the shield are great for sturdily attaching wires to your Arduino board without needing to solder, just feed the wires into the hole on the side and clamp it down by tightening the related screw.
+The screw terminals on the Adapter are great for sturdily attaching wires to your Arduino board without needing to solder, just feed the wires into the hole on the side and clamp it down by tightening the related screw.

 Take the open ended USB cable and connect the positive wire (+) to the VIN pin and the negative wire (-) to GND.
 The USB-cable can then be plugged into any USB port, on a laptop, or in a wall-adapter, as long as it can provide at least 500 mA at 5V.
 Most wall-adapters meet these requirements, so don't worry too much about finding the right one.

-Next, take the pump and connect the negative wire (-) to GND on the Nano Screw Terminal Shield and connect the positive wire (+) to one of the screw terminals in the relay module, it doesn't matter which one.
+Next, take the pump and connect the negative wire (-) to GND on the Nano Screw Terminal Adapter and connect the positive wire (+) to one of the screw terminals in the relay module, it doesn't matter which one.

 Now connect the other screw terminal on the relay module to the VIN pin.